-The Investigator will conduct a prompt, fair, impartial, and thorough investigation.
-During the investigation, the Investigator will:
+Within five business days of receiving a Formal Complaint which has been determined to allege a potential violation of SVA policy, the Title IX Coordinator or a designated Title IX Investigator will commence a prompt, fair, impartial, and thorough investigation.
+During the investigation, the investigator will:

-- interview the reporting party, the responding party, and any material witnesses (the Investigator will not interview witnesses whose sole purpose is to provide character information); - gather all relevant documentary and/or physical evidence from the reporting party, the responding party, and witnesses; (This may include, but is not limited to, texts, emails, photos, social media posts, voicemail messages, etc.) - complete the investigation in a timely manner, without unnecessary deviation from the intended timeline; and - maintain communication with the reporting and responding parties on the status of the investigation and overall process.
+interview the Complainant, the Respondent, and any witnesses identified by the parties;

+- gather all relevant documentary and/or physical evidence (this may include, but is not limited to, texts, emails, photos, social media posts, voicemail messages, etc.) - maintain communication with the Complainant and Respondent on the status of the investigation and overall process; and - complete the investigation in a timely manner, without unnecessary deviation from the intended timeline.